 It’s good to feel confident and feel you have a good grasp of your topic, but there is so much more to preparing for an interview than simply knowing your subject.

-It is also important to consider who the journalist is and who they work for as different reporters and media outlets will take different approaches to stories.
+It is also important to consider who the journalist is and who they work for as different reporters and media outlet will take different approaches to stories.

-An interview with the Daily Mail, for example, may well have a very different viewpoint to an interview with a regional radio station.
+An interview with the Daily Mail, for example, may well have a very different stance to an interview with a regional radio station.